 How does probate work in Oregon?
 What is the typical amount of time to complete the administration of an estate?
 When do you need to start the process?
 Do all estates go through probate?

 The probate process differs by state.
 You should consult an Oregon attorney if your loved one had property in the state.
 Whether a will exists or not (dying intestate), we serve as a resource offering as much or as little guidance as necessary through probate.
-Our attorney will work closely with you and are always available to answer questions.
+Our attorney will work closely with you and is always available to answer questions.

 Our consultations are affordable, and we are able to meet with you at our office or your home.
-To schedule a time to speak with an attorney at The Law Office of David M. Mitchell please call 503-342-2389 or send us a message.
+To schedule a time to speak with an attorney at The Law Office of David M. Mitchell, please call 503-342-2389 or send us a message.

 Advance Planning That Goes A Long Way

 With some advance planning you can ensure and eliminate some issues for loved ones who may be caught off guard when something happens to you.
-Our lawyers can help you complete a durable power of attorney and advance directive that accomplishes your goals.
+Our lawyer can help you complete a durable power of attorney and advance directive that accomplishes your goals.